Namaste: Etymology, meaning and origins

 Namaste (Namas + te) is derived from Sanskrit and is a combination of the word namas and the second person dative pronoun in its enclitic form, te.
-The word namaḥ takes the sandhi form namas before the sound te.
+The word namaḥ takes the form namas before the sound te.

 It is found in the Vedic literature.
 Namas-krita and related terms appear in the Hindu scripture Rigveda such as in the Vivaha Sukta, verse 10.85.22 in the sense of "worship, adore", while Namaskara appears in the sense of "exclamatory adoration, homage, salutation and worship" in the Atharvaveda, the Taittiriya Samhita, and the Aitareya Brahmana.
 It is an expression of veneration, worship, reverence, an "offering of homage" and "adoration" in the Vedic literature and post-Vedic texts such as the Mahabharata.
 The phrase Namas-te appears with this meaning in Rigveda 8.75.10, Atharvaveda verse 6.13.2, Taittirya Samhita 2.6.11.2 and in numerous other instances in many early Hindu texts.
 It is also found in numerous ancient and medieval era sculpture and mandapa relief artwork in Hindu temples.

 According to the Indologist Stephen Phillips, the terms "te and tvam" are an informal, familiar form of "you" in Sanskrit, and it is typically not used for unfamiliar adults.
 It is reserved for someone familiar, intimate, divine or a child.
 By using the dative form of tvam in the greeting Namas-te, there is an embedded secondary, metaphorical sense in the word.
 This is the basis of the pragmatic meaning of Namas-te, that is "salutations to the (divine) child (in your heart)", states Phillips.

 In the contemporary era, namaḥ means 'bow', 'obeisance', 'reverential salutation' or 'adoration' and te means 'to you' (singular dative case of 'tvam').
 Therefore, namaste literally means "bowing to you".
 In Hinduism, it also has a spiritual import reflecting the belief that "the divine and self (atman, Self) is same in you and me", and connotes "I bow to the divine in you".
 According to sociologist Holly Oxhandler, it is a Hindu term which means "the sacred in me recognizes the sacred in you".

 A less common variant is used in the case of three or more people being addressed namely Namo vaḥ which is a combination of namaḥ and the enclitic second person plural pronoun vaḥ.
 The word namaḥ takes the sandhi form namo before the sound v.
 An even less common variant is used in the case of two people being addressed, namely, Namo vām, which is a combination of namaḥ and the enclitic second person dual pronoun vām.